stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ![Logistic Regression vs Random Forest vs Deep Learning on Higgs dataset ](/imgs/2017-04-17-learning-deep-learning/linear_random_forest_deep_learning_higgs_szilard.png)

-In general there is no guarantee that even with a lot of data deep learning does better than other techniques, for example tree-based such as random forest or [boosted trees](https://xgboost.readthedocs.io/en/latest/model.html).
+In general there is no guarantee that, even with a lot of data, deep learning does better than other techniques, for example tree-based such as random forest or [boosted trees](https://xgboost.readthedocs.io/en/latest/model.html).

 Do I need some [Skynet](https://en.wikipedia.org/wiki/Skynet_%28Terminator%29) to run it?
-Actually not - it's a piece of software, as any other.
-And you can play with in even in your browser:
+Actually not - it's a piece of software, like any other.
+And you can even play with it in your browser:

 * [TensorFlow Playground](http://playground.tensorflow.org/) for point separation, with a visual interface
 * [ConvNetJS](http://cs.stanford.edu/people/karpathy/convnetjs/) for digit and image recognition